cosinekitty/astronomy/source/c/README.md

 1 = the Lagrange point between the major body and minor body.
 2 = the Lagrange point on the far side of the minor body.
 3 = the Lagrange point on the far side of the major body.
 4 = the Lagrange point 60 degrees ahead of the minor body's orbital position.
 5 = the Lagrange point 60 degrees behind the minor body's orbital position.

-The function returns the state vector for the selected Lagrange point in equatorial J2000 coordinates (EQJ), with respect to the center of the major body.
+The function returns the state vector for the selected Lagrange point in J2000 mean equator coordinates (EQJ), with respect to the center of the major body.

 To calculate Sun/Earth Lagrange points, pass in `BODY_SUN` for `major_body` and `BODY_EMB` (Earth/Moon barycenter) for `minor_body`.
 For Lagrange points of the Sun and any other planet, pass in that planet (e.g. `BODY_JUPITER`) for `minor_body`.
 To calculate Earth/Moon Lagrange points, pass in `BODY_EARTH` and `BODY_MOON` for the major and minor bodies respectively.